nvda-es/devguides_translation/original_docs/spladdoninternals.md

 Studio app module allows you to configure various settings in two ways: via a shortcut key (discussed in an article on configuring basic settings) or via the settings dialog.
 When you use a shortcut key to change settings, NVDA will look up the value for the setting, change it, announce the new setting and store the newly changed value in the settings map.

-Alternatively, you can configure settings via the add-on settings dialog (Control+NVDA+0).
+Alternatively, you can configure settings via the add-on settings dialog (Alt+NVDA+0).
 As it is a settings dialog (powered by gui.SettingsDialog), it will look just like any NVDA preferences dialog.
 For some advanced options, this dialog is the only gateway to access them (covered below).

 The add-on settings dialog (splconfui.SPLConfigDialog) contains following options:

 * Broadcast profile controls (add-on 6.0 and later): inspired by NVDA screen reader's configuration profiles dialog, this group of controls shows a list of profiles loaded and buttons to create a brand new profile or a copy of an existing profile, rename and delete profiles.
 It also contains a button (really a toggle button) that tells NVDA to switch to the selected profile upon request (more on this in a second).
 * Global settings: these are settings not affected by profiles.
-These include status announcements, announcing listener count, toggling Track Dial, library scan options and so on.
+These include status announcements, announcing listener count, library scan options and so on.
 * Profile-specific settings: Currently alarms, metadata streaming and column announcement settings are profile-specific.
 These are end of track alarm and the option to use this alarm, song ramp (intro) time and the setting to use this alarm, microphone alarm and microphone alarm interval.
 It also includes URL's for metadata streaming and column announcement order and inclusion.
 For numeric settings such as alarm value, it is a spin control (wx.SpinCtrl; use up or down arrow keys to change them).
 * Reset settings: NVDA will ask if you wish to reset settings in the currently active profile back to factory defaults.
 This is done by using a function in splconfig module (splconfig.resetConfig) that will set current profile values to defaults (a default configuration map is included for this purpose; this map uses a configuration specification (confspec, part of defining validation routine via validator module (a close friend of ConfigObj), and this confspec is defined in the splconfig module).

-When you press Control+NVDA+0 from Studio to open this dialog, the following will happen:
+When you press Alt+NVDA+0 from Studio to open this dialog, the following will happen:

-1. Just like alarm dialogs (see previous articles), NVDA will make sure no other dialogs are opened.
+1. Just like alarm dialogs (see above), NVDA will make sure no other dialogs are open.
 2. It'll then call a function in splconfui module, which in turn will prepare the dialog to be shown.
 3. The preparation routine (SettingsDialog.makeSettings) will populate the dialog with controls and options associated with each control, with current options coming from configuration values stored in the active profile.
-4. Once the dialog is ready, it'll pop up and you'll land on the status message checkbox or list of active profiles depending on the add-on version (former is 5.x, latter is 6.0).
+4. Once the dialog is ready, it'll pop up and you'll land on "General add-on settings" button (formerly status message checkbox) or list of active profiles depending on the add-on version and add-on command-line switches (former is 5.x or restrictions on loading profiles is in place, latter is 6.0 and no restrictions).
 You can then use typical dialog navigation commands to navigate through various options.

-After configuring some settings, click OK.
+After configuring some settings, click OK or Apply.
 NVDA will then locate the selected profile and tell SPLConfig to use this profile, then store options from the settings dialog into the configuration map.
+If Apply button is pressed and if the selected profile is not the active one, NVDA will present a message reminding users that settings will be saved to the profile selected from settings dialog, not the active one at the moment.
+After that, changes will be saved and add-on settings will reappear.

 In case you discard new settings (clicking Cancel), NVDA will check to see if an instant switch profile is defined, and if so, it'll perform various operations depending on whether the instant profile has been renamed or deleted.

+#### Multi-category settings

+The description above refers to the current add-on settings interface, which was based on old NVDA settings routines.
+In the past, there were discussions between add-on users regarding changing the current add-on interface to that of a multi-category settings interface so all add-on settings can be found under one roof.

+In the old days, if one wanted to change settings in NVDA, one would open NVDA's preferences menu and hunt for correct dialog.
+For instance, when changing browse mode related settings, the place to go was NVDA menu/Preferences/Browse Mode.
+This meant settings were scattered throughout different dialogs.

+In 2018, a major paradigm shift occurred in NVDA's own user interface: multi-category settings screen.
+In NVDA 2018.2, a new settings screen, combining various dialogs into a panel, launched.
+For many settings, one can now open NVDA Menu/Preferences/Settings, select the desired settings category, then change settings.
+This also had the benefit of moving many settings under one roof.

+As a follow-up to this development, Studio add-on settings is undergoing a major facelift.
+As noted throughout this article, add-on settings are housed under various dialogs, with the main add-on settings dialog serving as a gateway to these dialogs.
+In the fall of 2018, this will change into a multi-category settings screen, and this work is housed in splstudio.splconfui2, located in a discrete branch of the add-on source code.
+As this is under development, this article focused on old-style configuration interface.

 ### All about broadcast profiles